How to Do a Bratislava Day Trip from Vienna

 Bratislava skyline, Slovakia

-Before you spend one day in Bratislava, you may want an idea of what you can feasibly do in the confines of a day trip.
-Although it’s not a huge amount of time, it should be enough in a city of Bratislava’s size to take in some of its most notable sights and learn a little more about what it was like for people living under a communist regime.
+Although one day is not a huge amount of time, it should be enough in a city of Bratislava’s size to take in some of its most notable sights and learn a little more about what it was like for people living under a communist regime.

 Bratislava Old Town